Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 * To be able to search a database of books.
 * To have a section of featured books as examples.
 * To have a link to view more info on the book shown.
+* To be able to review any book.
+* To be able to view reviews left by other users.

 ## Strategy